-When building your new custom home you have that special opportunity to choose all the details.
-Bathrooms are one of the smallest rooms of the home, but actually one of the most important.
-Of course, there are bathroom fixtures, flooring, paint, or wallpaper, but it is the bathroom lights that will bring the whole room together.
+When building your new custom home, you can choose all the details.
+Bathrooms are one of the home’s smallest rooms, but one of the most important.
+Of course, there are bathroom fixtures, flooring, paint, or wallpaper, but the bathroom lights bring the whole room together.
 You can have the most expensive whirlpool tub, shower enclosure, marble top hickory vanity, and walls painted for near gold plated prices, but if you can’t see yourself, then the purpose has been defeated.

 Lighting for a home begins not when the construction has already started but is actually in the blueprint stage.
 Many homes will come with a lighting sheet in the prints.
-Deciding ahead of time on the location, size, and purpose of each light makes the on-site construction process go much more smoothly.
+Deciding ahead of time on each light’s location, size, and purpose makes the on-site construction process go much more smoothly.
 Think about the total area to be lit, the ability of each light fixture, and the uses for each light.
-A chandelier may be perfect for the living room, but it may take several track lights to make the room bright enough.
+A chandelier may be perfect for the living room, but it may take several track lights to make it bright enough.

 Also, consider the type of light for the bathroom.
 A rule of thumb that is seen at times in the industry is to allow about two to two and a half feet of area per light.
 Bathroom wall lights help in the illumination.
 Ceiling lights and recessed lighting are also good choices.

 For the bathroom vanity lights, more thought should be applied.
-Downlights in the middle of a room or in the shower are fine, but when lighting the vanity area, they are not adequate.
+Downlights in the middle of a room or in the shower are fine, but they are not adequate when lighting the vanity area.
 A bar light mounted above the sink is good.
 But more light is even better.
 Sidebar lights are a good addition.
 Mounted horizontally, one on each side, they work together to light the person’s face evenly.
-The light cast from above and each side respectively remove the shadows.
+The light cast from above and each side respectively removes the shadows.
 Vanity lights are best when they shine directly onto the person.
 Halogen or glowing bulbs are very good for this.
-A dimmer on the lights allows for brighter lighting when working on detailed makeup.
+Dimmer on the lights allows for brighter lighting when working on detailed makeup.

 Exhaust fans are another area that can be improved upon.
 In the United States, an exhaust fan is required when there is no window in the bathroom.
-The vast majority of the time the fan is simply stuck in the corner of the room and forgotten about.
-Today there are so many more options and ways to use that fan to your advantage.
+Most of the time, the fan is stuck in the corner of the room and forgotten about.
+Today there are many more options and ways to use that fan to your advantage.
 Consider adding a light fan combo instead.

-There are some on the market that are very plain and inexpensive looking.
+Some on the market are very plain and inexpensive looking.
 Instead of settling for one that looks like an escapee from a yard sale, take the time to explore more of your options.
-I found a really nice one that had a round light with an antique metal-looking finish.
+I found a nice one with a round light and an antique metal-looking finish.
 The fan was cleverly mounted behind the edge of the round light, thus hiding any grating.

-Now that you have a nice fan light chosen, take care to locate it in the bathroom so that it has the room to illuminate the room to its fullest ability.
-Many fans are stuck in the corner above the toilet or on the top of a wall.
+Now that you have chosen a nice fan light locate it in the bathroom to illuminate the room to its fullest ability.
+Many fans are stuck in the corner above the toilet or atop a wall.
 Don’t settle for that.
-A nice fan light can enhance the room and also add to the lighting.
-This is where planning ahead can make all the difference.
-If the room is already wired and you bring home the wonderful light fan combo that matches your interior design, it will look really silly stuffed into a corner.
+A nice fan light can enhance the room and add to the lighting.
+This is where planning can make all the difference.
+If the room is already wired and you bring home the wonderful light fan combo that matches your interior design, it will look silly stuffed into a corner.

 Heat lamps are also a great way to enhance a room.
-Though not decorative, they really feel good after a bath or shower.
+Though not decorative, they feel good after a bath or shower.
 My children love to sneak into my master bath on a cold day and turn it on.
-I have found my little lady of five parked on my vanity chair with the heat lamp on.
+I found my five-year-old lady parked on my vanity chair with the heat lamp on.
 She loves to wear shorts as much of the year as she can get away with.

-When building your custom home the electrician for the job may hate this recommendation, but it is really important.
+When building your custom home, the electrician may hate this recommendation, but it is really important.
 The bath should be wired with dimmers and each light individually.
-The switch plate may look like overkill for a bath, but each light has a separate purpose and use.
+The switch plate may look overkill for a bath, but each light has a separate purpose and use.
 A heat lamp only needs to be on after a bath or shower.
 Shower lights only need to be in use when the shower is occupied.

-Vanity lights need to be able to be adjusted from bright to dim depending on the activity they are lighting.
-An exhaust fan needs to be in use just part of the time but the light built into it may be needed when the fan is not.
+Vanity lights need to be adjusted from bright to dim depending on the activity they are lighting.
+An exhaust fan needs to be used just part of the time, but the light built into it may be needed when the fan is not.
 Separate wiring, though more costly and time-consuming up front, is a real treat for the life of the room.
-When building a new you have the pleasure of customizing that home to meet your wants and needs.
+When building a new, you have the pleasure of customizing that home to meet your wants and needs.

 Stick to your plan.
-You are the customer and the subcontractors simply have to come to your terms in the end.
-It is your home and you are the one who has to live with the final product, so take the time to make it the way YOU want it.
+You are the customer, and the subcontractors have to come to your terms in the end.
+It is your home, and you must live with the final product, so take the time to make it the way YOU want.